-5.3.1 Roofing work on low sloped roofs: Roofing work is the replacement or repair of the roofing membrane.
-(Exception: minor patch work on the membrane is considered maintenance and is covered under section 5.2 above.)
+- 5.3.1 Roofing work: Roofing work is the replacement or repair of the roofing membrane.
 During the performance of roofing work, employees must be protected from falls by one of the following systems:

 - Guardrail system; or

 - Safety net system; or

 - Personal fall arrest system; or

 - Travel restraint system; or

-- A warning line system (see Appendix A) used in combination with one of the above systems; or
+• A warning line system (see Appendix A) used in combination with one of the above systems.

-- A warning line system (Appendix A) used in combination with a safety monitoring system.

-Note: While the OSHA standards allow the use of a safety monitoring system alone (during roofing work) on roofs 50' or less in width, CAP does not allow this.
-In no circumstance is the use of a safety monitoring system, by itself, an acceptable form of fall protection.
+Note: During the performance of roofing work, the OSHA standards allow the use of a safety monitoring system in combination with one of the above systems, or on roofs 50' or less in width, a safety monitoring system by itself.
+CAP does not allow this.
+In no circumstance is the use of a safety monitoring system an acceptable form of fall protection.